J.D. Davis Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.
+- The Brewers pitching staff ranks 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Brewers have a 4.15 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.13).

-- The Brewers give up the fifth-most home runs in baseball (70 total, 1.4 per game).
+- Brewers pitchers combine to rank 25th in baseball in home runs given up (71 total, 1.4 per game).

-- Burnes makes the start for the Brewers, his 11th of the season.
-He is 4-4 with a 3.97 ERA and 51 strikeouts in 56 2/3 innings pitched.
+- Rea makes the start for the Brewers, his eighth of the season.
+He is 1-3 with a 4.71 ERA and 29 strikeouts in 36 1/3 innings pitched.

-- The right-hander last pitched on Monday against the Houston Astros, when he went five innings, allowing five earned runs while giving up seven hits.
+- His most recent appearance was on Tuesday against the Houston Astros, when the right-hander tossed 5 1/3 scoreless innings while allowing four hits.

+- The 32-year-old has amassed an ERA of 4.71, with 7.2 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.